Sauroctonus: Paleobiology

 One of the most recognizable features among gorgonopsians is the presence of long, saber-like canines on the upper and lower jaw.
 A study published in 2020 shows that several prehistoric predators with this comparable morphology would have had various possible prey-killing techniques.
 Among the gorgonopsians, Sauroctonus is found to have had a reduced jaw opening, unlike in the closely related Inostrancevia, indicating that it would not have been as specialized in hunting as the other representatives of the group.

 Paleoecology

 S. progressus is known from the locality of Sjomin Ravine, located in the republic of Tatarstan, in the northeast of European Russia.
 This fossil site, discovered in 1938 and dating from the end of the Middle Permian (Capitanian), is mainly represented by clays and silts with separated layers of fine polymictic sandstone, which contains fossils of tetrapods, represented by isolated bones and fragmentary skeletons, as well as rare flora remains.
 Apart from S. progressus, the main tetrapods identified in the area include the dicynodont therapsid Idelesaurus, the reptiliomorph Chroniosuchus, the temnospondyl Dvinosaurus, and even sauropsids, including the pareiasaur Scutosaurus and the archosauriform Eorasaurus.

-The locality characterizes the initial stages of the development of the fauna of theriodonts so far discovered in Russia.
-During the Wordian, the fauna consisting of dinocephalian and associated tetrapods disappeared following an environmental crisis.
-At the beginning of the Capitanian, the taxonomic variety of tetrapods was rather low in Eastern Europe, and large terrestrial and aquatic species are absent.
-This may possibly account for the lack of tetrapod localities from the early Capitanian deposits of Eastern Europe.
-A new large faunal association of theriodonts formed in the early Wuchiapingian, consisting of emigrant taxa from Gondwana.
-Within the locality of Sjomin Ravine, the fauna of Gondwana is represented by dicynodonts, pareiasaurs and gorgonopsians.
-The occurrence of large numbers of Gondwana-typical tetrapods in the Capitanian and Wuchiapingian deposits of Russia testifies to a new contact with Gondwana and Eurasia caused by the regression of the Tethys Ocean at the end of the Guadalupian.